-Biographical information for Mr. McDermott, who is both an executive officer and a trustee, can be found on page 15.
-There are no family relationships between any trustee
+Set forth below is certain information regarding each of our current executive officers as of April 1, 2022, other than Mr. McDermott, who is both an executive officer and a trustee and whose biographical information can be found on page 16.
+There are no family relationships between any trustee and/or executive officer.